Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Structural-constrained modeling for unobservable FDI attack identification

-Considering the unobservable FDI attack formation and further sparsity restrictions, the additional power caused by the attack is constrained to a small subset of buses in the network.
+Due to the unobservable FDI attack formation and further sparsity restrictions, the additional power caused by the attack is constrained to a small subset of buses in the network.
 Hence, in this section, a new framework that is based on observing power changes in small subnetworks of the system is proposed.
 First, the assumptions behind this framework are presented in Subsection \ref{sec; assumptions}.
-Then, a new model for power measurements in the presence of unobservable FDI attacks is developed in Subsection \ref{sec; framework}.
-In Subsection \ref{sec; detection and identification}, we develop a novel identification method for unobservable FDI attacks based on the GIC selection rule \cite{stoica2004model}.
-By using the identification solution, in Subsection \ref{sec; PSSE under FDIA} we develop a method for PSSE in the presence of unobservable FDI attacks.
-Finally, a discussion of the proposed approach is provided in Subsection \ref{sec; performance}.
+Then, the new structural-constrained model for power measurements in the presence of unobservable FDI attacks is developed in Subsection \ref{sec; framework}.